Mn0ky/QOL-Mod/README.md

   1)  Download [BepInEx](https://github.com/BepInEx/BepInEx/releases), grab the lastest release of version **``5.4``** (**must be 32-bit**).
   2)  Extract the newly downloaded zip into the ``StickFightTheGame`` folder.
   3)  Launch the game and then exit (BepInEx will have generated new files and folders).
+  4)  Download the latest version of the QOL mod from the releases section.
-  4)  Put the mod into the now generated ``BepInEx/plugins`` folder for BepInEx to load.
+  5)  Put the mod into the now generated ``BepInEx/plugins`` folder for BepInEx to load.
-  5)  Start the game, join a lobby, and enjoy!
+  6)  Start the game, join a lobby, and enjoy!

 ## Caveats